NativeScript/docs-v7/docs/core-concepts/navigation.md

 const topmostFrame: Frame = topmost();
 ```

 - the [`getFrameById`](https://docs.nativescript.org/api-reference/modules/_ui_frame_#getFrameById) method from the `tns-core-modules/ui/frame` module.
-This method allows you to get a reference to a `Frame` by an **id** that you specified on the element.
+This method allows you to get a reference to a `Frame` by a **id** that you specified on the element.
 Note that this searches for already navigated frames and won't find frames that are not yet displayed like in a modal view for example.

 ``` JavaScript
 const frameModule = require("tns-core-modules/ui/frame");